yoonsikp/family.md/abx.md

 - Bacitracin/polymyxin B or Polysporin (broad coverage, not MRSA)

 Note: used for partial or full thickness burns
 - Silver sulfadiazine or Silvadene (broad coverage, incl.
-MRSA)
+MRSA) - slows healing